rthpm/committi/README.md

       - `B2_TOKEN`: Your account token
       - `B2_ENDPT`: The region/server endpoint
 - A rake task `reset_streaks` should be called daily by `cron` or any schedulder to reset the streak value of users.
+Likewise, there’s a `advance_challenge_date` task that is pretty self-explanatory.